swimmingyoshi/runpod-worker-forge/README.md

 ## Known Issues

-1. ControlNet is not currently functioning correctly with the `txt2img` API.
-   I have logged an [issue](https://github.com/lllyasviel/stable-diffusion-webui-forge/issues/375) on Github for it.
-2. The SDXL Refiner model seems to be causing intermittent issues and has been removed.
+1. The SDXL Refiner model seems to be causing intermittent issues and has been removed.
-3. After Detailer is not currently compatible with Forge and has been removed.
+2. After Detailer is not currently compatible with Forge and has been removed.

 ## Testing